EnocMartinez/metadata-api/README.md

 # Metadata API #

-This project contains the Metadata API, a RESTful API designed to administrate metadata regarding scientific data and metadata such as observation stations, datasets, operations...
+This project contains the Metadata API, a RESTful API designed to administrate metadata regarding scientific data and metadata such as observation stations, datasets, operations, etc. In addition to the API a set of scripts to manage data and metadata are also included.

 This API is heavily influenced by the SensorThings API, but has some major differences:

 - It adds additional classes such as people, operations, activities, deployments, projects and more.
 - It does not manage data, just the metadata